Divorce, Custody and Support

-(4) Reimbursement alimony to be paid in a finite sum, to be paid in one installment or
+(4) Reimbursement alimony to be paid in a set amount, paid in one installment or multiple

-periodically, terminable on the remarriage or continued cohabitation of the supported spouse, or
+installments, an terminated on the remarriage or continued cohabitation of the supported spouse,

 circumstances in the future.

-Our divorce lawyer can help you determine if these factors apply to your case.
+Our divorce lawyer can help you determine if these factors might apply to your case.